-Sucrose, also known as common table sugar, is used in cosmetics and personal care products due to its functions as a natural exfoliant and humectant moisturizer.
+Sucrose, also known as common sugar, is used in cosmetics and skincare products due to its functions as a natural exfoliant and humectant moisturizer.

 Sucrose is a disaccharide, a molecule composed of two monosaccharides: glucose and fructose.
 It is obtained by crystallization from sugar cane or sugar beet juice that has been extracted by pressing or diffusion, then clarified and evaporated.

 While you will be familiar with sugar in the context of cooking, baking, or your morning coffee or tea it also has uses in skincare.
 It is mainly used as a mild exfoliant, helping to physically slough off dead skin cells.
 It is also used as a humectant.
 Humectants are a type of ingredient that helps to draw moisture into the skin.
 One humectant you may be familiar with is hyaluronic acid.

 Other related ingredients include sucrose distearate, sucrose oleate, sucrose laureate, and sucrose palmitate.

 the good: Sucrose functions as a natural exfoliant and humectant moisturizer.
 It is used to mildly exfoliate the skin and draw moisture to the skin’s surface, giving your skin that hydrated appearance.

 the not so good: Sucrose is not widely used.

 Who is it for?
 All skin types except those that have an identified allergy to it.